top of page

 Brain Breaks -

-• Objective: To gently energize and calm the body through fluid movement.
+• Objective: Gently energize and settle the body through fluid, controlled movement.

 • Materials Needed: None.